“Dada! You sit! We will dress you like a Devata.”

 He is already a ready-made Devata.
 But Kanhai and all his other sakhas also want to play.

 It is the first break of the day.
 The touch of Yamuna’s soft beach sand feels extremely soothing and pleasant to the body during Spring season.

 Today when the kids had come to graze cows they didn’t busy themselves in gathering flowers, gunja and other such articles.

 All have come on the sand.
 The calves have got busy grazing the lush green grass.

 Now there is the shade of the nearby trees on the shore.
 They liked the soothing beach sand, and Kanhai has sat down on the sand.

 He removed his Patuka and forest garland and has spread his legs.
-Filling sand in both his fists, He has started putting sand on his thighs and knees.
+Filling sand in both his fists, he has started putting it on his thighs and knees.